nfsouzaj/apko-playground/README.md

 # how to build

 ## need apk-tools
-apko has a dependency on apk-tools.
+Apko has a dependency on apk-tools.
 If you're not running on Alpine Linux or another apk-based distribution, the quickest way to get apko running is to use the OCI Container (Docker) image:

 docker pull cgr.dev/chainguard/apko:latest

-## Create apko.yaml
+## Create you image.yaml File
+The image file that will replace the dockerfile will contain all the packages and configuration required to build your image.

 ## Run using apko image
 docker run -v "$PWD":/work cgr.dev/chainguard/apko build images/alpine-base-rootless.yaml apko-alpine:edge apko-alpine.tar